ItsPranav76/pickme.nvim/README.md

 ### 🌈 Inspiration

-I wanted an easy way to support different pickers in Neovim plugins, I wanted to create a unified interface for these pickers.
+I was tired of maintaining separate implementations for different picker plugins in my Neovim extensions.
+Now I can write the code once and let users pick their preferred UI!

 ### 💡 Challenges/Learnings